OpenDSA/OpenDSA/RST/en/VisFormalLang/FLOverview.rst

 to how programming languages are formed.
 We start with :term:`finite automata` (also called :term:`finite state machines <finite state machine>`).
-We will see an automaton represents a simple language, and that a type of grammar (regular grammar) can represent the same language.
+We will see that an automaton represents a simple language, and that a type of grammar (:term:`regular grammar`) can represent the same language.
-Also we will look at regular expressions.
+Also we will look at :term:`regular expressions <regular expression>`.
 Remember these represent languages that can be represented by a program with no extra memory.